bjmolitor/ml-agents/docs/Learning-Environment-Create-New.md

    ML-Agents repository.
 3. Drag the `ML-Agents` folder from `UnitySDK/Assets` to the Unity Editor Project window.
+4. From the Unity Menue choose `Edit` -> `Project Settings` -> `Player` and find the line `Scripting Runtime Version`.
+Set it to ".NET 4.x Equivalent".
+   Later, you might also have to accept a quick fix in your C# IDE, to set the project to C# 6 funtionality instead of C# 4, which Unity uses by default in new projects.

 Your Unity **Project** window should contain the following assets: